Quick links:

 Inactive subscribers often represent 10 to 40% of a list of subscribers that is a year old.

-MailPoet automatically stops sending emails to your inactive subscribers by default after 12 months of inactivity.
+By default, MailPoet automatically stops sending emails to your inactive subscribers after 12 months of inactivity by switching their status from “Subscribed” to “Inactive”.

-On the Subscribers page, you'll find the inactive subscribers thanks to a filter:
+On the MailPoet > Subscribers page, you’ll find a filter for “Inactive” subscribers:

 How MailPoet determines inactive subscribers